 White Bean Dip

-This quick, versatile mixture is marvelous as a dip with assorted vegetables.
+This quick, versatile cannellini bean dip is marvelous with assorted vegetables.
 Serve with red, green, and yellow pepper strips, sliced cucumbers, baby carrots, and celery sticks.
-It also makes a super spread on toasted wholegrain or pumpernickel bread.
+It also makes a super spread on toasted whole-grain or pumpernickel bread.

 drained and rinsed